mranderson8418/TaskManagerAPI-Thymeleaf/README.md

 4. Run the TaskManagerAPI as a "Spring Boot App".

 5. Open Chrome Web Browser and go to `https://www.localhost:8080/login`

-## Step #02

-1. Register your user at `http://localhost:8080/register/`.
-2. Enter username, password, role, dob, and gender.

--   Note: the roles variable must be in the following format with no spaces:
-    -   "USER,ADMIN"
-    -   "ADMIN,USER"
-    -   "USER"
-    -   "ADMIN"

 ## Step #03